 Rear-End Collisions: Fault, Claims, and Compensation

-The chances of being rear-ended while standing at a red light or trapped in slow traffic are high.
-You are not alone.
+/in Blog/by Chris CockayneThe chances of being rear-ended while standing at a red light, at intersections, and trapped in slow traffic are high.
+Rear-end collisions are among the most common traffic accidents in Utah.
 In rear-end crashes, neck and back pain are common.
-Families are left with bills and stress.
-In Utah, your own PIP coverage pays the first medical costs, then you may step outside of no-fault if you meet certain injury rules.
+Victims are often left dealing with medical bills, lost income, and stress.
+In Utah, your own PIP coverage pays the first medical costs, and then you may step outside of no-fault if you meet certain injury rules.

-As the process begins, it’s essential to take the right steps.
+ToggleAs the process begins, it’s essential to take the right steps.
 A car accident legal representative in Utah is always available to help.
-He can handle evidence, deadlines, insurance calls, and fair compensation.
+A licensed Utah personal injury attorney typically can handle evidence, deadlines, insurance calls, and fair compensation.
 In the meantime, you focus on healing.

 Key Things You Should Know